radical-lab/radical-lab.github.io/README.md

 i suspect foul play when the top olive has a pit in it instead of an jalapeño; when i read this reality like a book, i will pit them for it (like majin buu)

-imagine if every /star|galaxy|universe/ was eclipsed; even if it was unsustained, it would be equivalent to planetary alignment balanced on a bigger scale some stars are missing, and some are fake; some stars are (holo)waved out #dark_matter probing the dark stars is an alien test; babylon 5 inverted
+imagine if every /star|galaxy|universe/ was eclipsed; even if it was unsustained, it would be equivalent to planetary alignment balanced on a bigger scale some stars are missing, and some are fake; some stars are (holo)waved /in|out/ #dark_matter probing the dark stars is an alien test; babylon 5 inverted

 eof ≠ \n, but configuration can simulate it; maybe i should make a date for the editor…

-a movie where everybody is uncomfortably close; "there's going to be a full moon tonight" in an alternate world where you can touch it the most handsome man; who is blind
+a movie where everybody is uncomfortably close; "there's going to be a full moon tonight" in an alternate world where you can touch it the most handsome man; who is blind (oh, i thought you were a child; your voice is so high pitched! for a moment there i was sure there was a mouse in the room, as i am frequently mistaken by squeaky voices, and i am especially fond of the three blind mice, which taught me to be more sympathetic towards other wild, and perhaps even downright dastardly, adventurous tails (sic) of other mice, of whom occasionally possess the super power of speech, but now it seems that either you've lost your tongue, as i did my eyes, or i believe it's gone subsonic! (or even so supersonic that it loops around to the otherside of the vibe spectrum) they usually do that when i mistake them for children; but not the other way around oddly enough; you'd expect it wasn't so, but it is for some reason that avoids my handsome grasp; or so i'm told…) (likes to swing his cane around like the bananas in pyjamas; some even whisper their suspicions to each other; he has supersensitive hearing #asmr #pawn_for_the_blind)

 dyslexia is responsible for the confusion between /r|L/, /v|w/,.. (i've heard people who shouldn't, but could)

-ice ages could be when the planet rebounds off the outer edge of the goldilocks zone; like black holes that are lost in space
+ice ages could be when the planet rebounds (like the moon) off the outer edge of the goldilocks zone; like black holes that are lost in space

 shoe testing: different sizes per foot (i have gumboots now; this is the first time i ever tried this testing style, and it is second only to tailored scanning) i couldn't fit my foot into 8